 - Upside-down designs to keep larger birds and squirrels away

 While suet feeders are popular, it is also possible to offer suet without a specialized feeder.
-Soft suet can be spread directly on the bark of a tree for woodpeckers, nuthatches or creepers.
-If suet is too hard to spread, it can be gently heated until it softens.
+Soft suet can be spread directly on the bark of a tree for woodpeckers, nuthatches, or creepers.
+If suet is too hard to spread, it can be gently heated until it softens and is spreadable.

 Problems With Feeding Suet